Long paths and cycles in subgraphs of the cube: A Tight Bound

-This allows us to again establish Lemma \ref{paths3} and Lemma \ref{body} for $G$ since the problem of entering and leaving an endblock $E$ through vertices in its interior cannot happen.
-These give a component $C$ of $H$ consisting entirely of limbs of $a'$ and $b$, with $\{a,a'\}\notin C$.
-Now we can apply Lemma \ref{nice} to $G_C$ to obtain $J$, $a''$, $b''$ as before.
+This claim allows us to establish Lemma \ref{path3extension} and \ref{bodyextension} with the same proofs as in Lemma \ref{paths3} and \ref{body}.
+Using this we again find a component $C$ of $H$ consisting entirely of limbs and not containing $\{a,a'\}$.

+Now apply Lemma \ref{niceextension} again to $G_C$ to find $J$ with properties (i)-(iii).
+As $a'$ is the neigbhour of $a$, we will write $a_J$ and $b_J$ for the vertices of $J$ guaranteed by Lemma \ref{niceextension}.
+In this $J$ we can actually always guarantee that both of the paths in (ii) and (iii) have length at least $2^{d-1}$.
+To see this, note that we can replace Claim 1 in the proof of \ref{nice} with the following: \textbf{Claim 4:} $J-b$ has a $2$-connected subgraph $J'$ containing all of $J\cap G_a$ and an endblock $F$ of $G_b$.
+This claim is immediate from the proof of Lemma \ref{nice} on noticing that, by Claim 3, $p(S_i)$ cannot lie entirely in the interior of an endblock of $G_b$ and so $\mbox{span} _{G_b}(S_i)-\{b\}$ must contain an endblock of $G_b$.

+Now use $J'$ as in the final paragraph of the proof of Lemma \ref{nice} and choose one of $E$ or $F$ in place of $E$ so that $v$ is on the opposite side of $J'$ to the chosen endblock; choose $E$ if $v\in G_b$ and $F$ if $v\in G_a$.
+The path then constructed contains an endblock path of length at least $2^{d-1}-2$ and a path of length at least $2$ from $v$ to the chosen endblock.
+This gives the claimed path of length at least $2^{d-1}$.